Building APIs in one minute with custom CLI

 No sooner said than done, I started considering different technologies that would make the backend development process smooth.
 I opted for RESTLIB, an open-source framework developed in-house by my colleagues at NaN.
 It is made of two libraries that combine efforts to offer a robust and lightweight framework to build a REST API super fast.

-One framework & two libraries to create endpoints, quickly
+One framework & two libraries to create endpoints, quick

 The objective of this post is not to talk about RESTLIB but a very short presentation is necessary.